Skip to main content

 Which is better for apartments?

-Ring Battery Doorbell Plus — battery operation means no wiring required, which is critical for renters.
-Nest requires doorbell wiring, which most apartment units lack.
+Ring Battery Doorbell Plus — its battery operation means no wiring required.
+This is critical for renters since Nest requires doorbell wiring, which most apartment units lack.
 Renters building a full smart home setup should also look at our best smart locks for apartments guide and smart home security systems guide for complete entry coverage.

 Sources & Methodology